 I implore you to consider improving coverage for fertility preservation in this patient population.
 As more and more children are cured of sickle cell disease and living longer in adulthood, they deserve the chance to create a family, similar to their unaffected peers.”

-click “In 2014, approximately 500 men and 900 women ages 18-45 began treatment for cancer at MSK.
+enter site “In 2014, approximately 500 men and 900 women ages 18-45 began treatment for cancer at MSK.
 About 50% of these patients received treatment that poses a risk of infertility.
 Since the inception of the program, they have counseled over 2,000 patients, 69% specifically about fertility preservation.
 Although many patients want to pursue fertility preservation, financial costs pose a significant obstacle, preventing many from accessing this technology.
 MSK believes that having cancer should not preclude someone from having biological children.
 Passage of the Fair Access to Fertility Treatment Act would enable our patients and others across New York State to have access to these important services.”